github/docs/content/codespaces/customizing-your-codespace/renaming-a-codespace.md

 ### Permanent codespace names

-In addition to a display name, every codespace also has a unique, permanent name.
-The permanent name is a combination of the initial display name, followed by some random characters - for example, `literate-space-parakeet-w5vg5ww5p793g7g9`.
+In addition to a display name, every codespace has a unique, permanent name.
+The permanent name combines the initial display name, followed by some random characters - for example, `literate-space-parakeet-w5vg5ww5p793g7g9`.
 You can't change the permanent name.

 {% data reusables.codespaces.permanent-codespace-names %}